xlqwws/DLDGT/README.md

 ###
 Please note!!!
 All datasets are for experimental and research purposes only.
 No other uses are permitted.
-The relevant dataset is available at: www.kaggle.com/datasets/liuquanxu/dataset.
+The relevant dataset is available at: www.kaggle.com/datasets/liuquanxu/dataset or https://blog.csdn.net/weixin_52655780?type=download.

 If you have any questions, please contact me at: xuliuquan8@gmail.com